markmoxon/elite-source-code-bbc-micro-cassette/README.md

 There are a number of checksum and simple EOR encryption routines that form part of the Elite build process.
 These were trivial to interleave with the assembly process in the original BASIC source files, but they've been converted into Python so they can run on modern machines (as not too many modern computers support BBC BASIC out of the box).
 Kieran Connell is the genius behind all this Python magic, so many thanks to him for cracking the code.

 The script has two parts.
-The first part generates an encrypted version of the `ELTcode` binary, based on the original `S.BCFS` BASIC source program:
+The first part generates an encrypted version of the `ELTcode` binary, based on the code in the original `S.BCFS` BASIC source program:

 * Concatenate all the compiled binaries
 * Compute the checksum for the commander data